 There’s nothing worse than falling in love with a top and realizing you don’t have a bra to wear with it.
 Instead of running out to buy a new bra (or a painfully overpriced bra converter clip), use a paperclip to create a makeshift racerback bra.
 Simply hook one bra strap through one end of a paper clip under your shirt.
 Then take the other strap, hook it to the other end of the clip, and viola!
 Your straps are completely concealed underneath your top.

+Oh, and bonus– you can also check out another one of my favorite shoe hacks here!
 What are your favorite budget-friendly clothing hacks?
-Any special ironing spray uses I should know about?
-I’d appreciate any tips you’ve got!
+Any special starch spray uses I should know about?
+I’ll take any tips you’ve got!

 Photography by Catherine Rhodes.